-From 12 August 2026, the Packaging and Packaging Waste Regulation (EU) 2025/40 bans intentionally added per- and polyfluoroalkyl substances (PFAS) in food-contact packaging above three concentration thresholds.
+From 12 August 2026, the Packaging and Packaging Waste Regulation (EU) 2025/40 prohibits placing food-contact packaging on the market when per- and polyfluoroalkyl substances (PFAS) reach any of three concentration thresholds.
 The lowest sits at 25 parts per billion for any individual non-polymeric PFAS, measured by accredited laboratory analysis.
-There is no grandfathering, no transition window, and proof of compliance lies entirely with the manufacturer.
+Packaging already placed on the EU market before that date and sitting in distributor stock is not affected; newly placed packaging faces no transition window, and proof of compliance lies with the manufacturer.
 For paper-based food packaging, moulded fibre trays, and grease-resistant liners, this is the most disruptive single-substance restriction in EU packaging history.

 What is the PPWR PFAS Ban?

-Article 5 of PPWR prohibits placing food-contact packaging on the EU market when it contains intentionally added PFAS above defined thresholds.
+Article 5 of PPWR prohibits placing food-contact packaging on the EU market when it contains PFAS in concentrations equal to or above defined thresholds.
 PFAS, sometimes called "forever chemicals", are a class of around 10,000 synthetic substances valued for grease, water and stain resistance.
 In packaging they appear in fluorochemical coatings on paper trays, pizza boxes, microwave popcorn bags, fast-food wrappers and moulded fibre tableware.
 The ban applies from 12 August 2026 with no transition period.

 The Three Concentration Thresholds